brianjknight/Criminal-Database-Project/backend/javaforce5-beta/project_documents/design_document.md

 ## Criminal Records Database Design

 ## 1. Problem Statement
 Many crimes are committed every day which each have a lot of associated information.
 It is important to keep a detailed database of these criminal records.
-They are used by a number of entities such as police, states, employers, landlords, stalkers, etc.
+They are used by a number of entities such as police, states, employers, landlords, etc.

 This design document describes a basic criminal records service that allows an agency such as a police department to read, add, update, and delete criminal records.
 ## 2. Top Questions to Resolve in Review